hareesh-27/Data-Structures-and-Algo/Embedded interview prep/Communication protocols/I2C.md

   - Finally stop bit **logic 0** by master.
 After this both SDA and SCL goes high
 --------------------------------------------------------------------------------------------------------------------------------------------------

-**I2C arbiteration and stretching**

-  **I2C arbiteration**
+## I2C arbitration and stretching

+### I2C arbitration
-    - This happens when **2 devices** tries to take control over the bus.
+This happens when **2 devices** try to take control over the bus.

 ![I2C Arbitration](https://github.com/user-attachments/assets/c596de12-b287-49ba-84ac-01c2887a5460)

-    - Here 2 devices tries to control the bus.
+- Here 2 devices try to control the bus
-    - Before explaining I2C arbitertion, we need to remember that I2C is a wired AND logic
+- Before explaining I2C arbitration, we need to remember that I2C is a **wired AND logic**
-            - Initialyy both SDA and SCL is high.
-The thing is devices cannot pull them.
-They can pulled down or be floating
+  - Initially both SDA and SCL are HIGH
-            - So it doesn'nt matter whether device a is floating or pulled down, if device B is pulled low -> the line becomes low **=>WIRED AND**
+  - Devices cannot drive HIGH, only pull LOW or release
+  - If device B pulls LOW → line becomes LOW (**wired AND**)

-    - So, the device which send 0 to the line controls the line.
+- So, the device which sends **0** controls the line
-    This is called arbiteration
+- This is called **arbitration**